-An estimated 80 million Americans (more than one-quarter of the population) have at least one type of heart disease.
+An estimated 121 million Americans (nearly half of the population) have at least one type of heart disease.
 This year, about 720,000 Americans will suffer a heart attack.
-Almost nine million will experience angina (chest pain) caused by blockage in the coronary arteries.
+Almost nine million will experience angina (chest pain) caused by a blockage in the coronary arteries.
 An estimated one million will die from heart disease, and millions more will suffer severe heart-related disabilities.

 - Chronic heart failure – Heart failure occurs when the muscle becomes damaged because it is unable to pump enough blood to keep the organs healthy.
 In order to qualify for Social Security disability benefits (SSDI) for chronic heart failure, an applicant may be required to exhibit symptoms such as fatigue, shortness of breath, chest discomfort, palpitations, or tachycardia while taking an exercise tolerance test.